 parking area 2 miles before the end of the Zion Canyon Scenic Drive.
-This is now only reachable by the free park shuttle.
+For most of the year this is now only reachable by the free park shuttle.

-Photographs: 14 views of Echo Canyon.
+Photographs18 views of Echo Canyon

-From the parking area, the trail ascends steeply up the side of Zion Canyon for about 1 mile then divides; the left (north) branch to Observation Point joins Echo Canyon above the steep lower end, and follows it at water level for a short distance, before eventually climbing to the top of the cliffs and meeting other cross-country trails, while the other branch heads towards Hidden Canyon.
+From the parking area, the trail ascends steeply up the side of Zion Canyon for about one mile then divides; the left (north) branch to Observation Point joins Echo Canyon above the steep lower end, and follows it at water level for a short distance, before eventually climbing to the top of the cliffs and meeting other cross-country trails, while the other branch heads towards Hidden Canyon.
 The path runs alongside the canyon floor for about half a mile, through a section that is flattish and still relatively wide, but then the rocky walls around the watercourse close in abruptly.
 The route begins to ascend steadily, towards the higher section of the canyon which is wide and open, with trees and bushes although the narrow crack is still visible to one side, and looks rather dark and dangerous when viewed from directly above.